Weekly Democratic Address: 2021

 It was discontinued upon Trump's loss to Joe Biden in the 2020 election.

 Second Administration

 2025

-After Donald Trump was inagurated for a second non-consecutive term on January 20 and the Republican Party holding majorities on both houses of Congress, the Democratic Party, as the opposition, resumed the weekly addresses.
+After Donald Trump was inaugurated for a second non-consecutive term on January 20 and the Republican Party holding majorities on both houses of Congress, the Democratic Party, as the opposition, resumed the weekly addresses.
 Despite returning to the rotating Senate-House Cycle to for delivering speeches, the Senate Democrats stop holding their weekly addresses after February 8, leaving only the House Democrats to hold a bi-weekly address.